 Consult Your Doctor about Treatment plan

-If your blood test shows a light deficiency, your doctor can likely suggest making dietary changes, taking a vitamin d supplement, and spending more time in the sun.
+If your blood test shows a light deficiency, your doctor can likely suggest making dietary changes, and spending more time in the sun.
 If they find a more serious deficiency, a high-dose therapy might be the best option.

 Rickets or a severe calcium deficiency may result from serious cases of vitamin D deficiency.
 If these are detected, calcium supplementation via an IV could be necessary.
 This sometimes happens only in infants affected by seizures because of calcium malabsorption.